 Tilt bed trailers can easily be equipped with a winch mechanism to afford maximum safety in loading.
 Simple as it may seem, never drive your snowmobile onto a tilt bed trailer or any other kind of trailer or vehicle.
 Many serious accidents have resulted from driving up and over a trailer.
 Anchor your vehicle securely, front and rear, even on short hauls.
 Be certain all equipment is securely fastened.
-Cover your snowmobile when trailering to prevent road grime causing damage.
-Make sure the snowmobile fuel shut off valve is closed.
+Cover your snowmobile when trailering to prevent road grime from causing damage.